 Celeste Pavlik, Maryland

-Known for her dramatic use of light and admiration of black and white photography, Maryland photographer Celeste Pavlik has a gift for capturing a wide array of emotions in her honest and organic imagery of her subjects.
+Known for her dramatic use of light and admiration of black and white photography, photographer Celeste Pavlik has a gift for capturing a wide array of emotions in her honest and organic imagery of her subjects.
 While the subject of her lens is most often one, or all four of her sons, she also immerses herself in the quietness of macro and still life photography.
 Receiving acclamation in several juried shows, she is finding herself happily pulled in to the fine art world.
-Celeste is a Canon photographer, Lensbaby lover, and enjoys processing 90 percent of an image in ACR with a final polish in Photoshop and or Lightroom.
-Besides photography, Celeste likes to spend time with her boys, explore new places, bake and snuggle in one of her well loved quilts.
+Celeste is a Canon photographer and Lensbaby lover.